pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Jupiter-Ace.md

 Setting '-subtype=rom" will provide a very primitive skeleton for a ROM replacement program, be aware that most of the I/O z88dk functions simply won't work, you need to provide your own.

+# Graphics libraries

+Two graphics libraries are provided:

+    -lgfxace      64x48
+    -lgfxaceudg   64x72, currently limited to 64x71 due to a bug

 # Appmake extras